Systemx-ai/Pilot-X/README.md

 Human driving is not great, (i.e, if you look at the overall quality of driving).
 Truly solving self driving will require solving how behviour and bias works.
 (Thats a lot of edge cases..!!).
 Deep learning on its own isn't going to cut it.
 We need more.
 We need a combination of two systems that can deliver.
 System 1 which is automatic and System 2 which is logical and calculating.
 A combination of these two systems may truely help come close to solving self driving or atleast that's what we like to believe in System X.

+So, you are all welcome to join this extraordinary journey where we try to figure out a combination of System 1 and System 2.
+The end result can be anything.
+A fully functioning car, hardware, tools, package, anything..!!

-Maybe you are asking what happens when X approaches the limit of human intelligence.
+### Maybe you are asking what happens when X approaches the limit of human intelligence.

+Well in that case, the System converges..!!